 Diet does have an impact

 Fourteen percent of UK school children skip breakfast, with this being more likely in the case of secondary school children and in areas of deprivation[i].
-The studies looking at what happens to children’s performance in school when they miss breakfast show that performance is most clearly affected when tasks are more mentally demanding[ii], when they involve working memory (storing and manipulating information in the short term)[iii], and in the case of children who are poorly nourished in general[iv].
+Studies looking at what happens to children’s performance in school when they miss breakfast indicate that performance is most clearly affected when tasks are more mentally demanding[ii], when they involve working memory (storing and manipulating information in the short term)[iii], and in the case of children who are poorly nourished in general[iv].
+A recent study with around 300 teenagers found a link between eating breakfast and GCSE point scores, with adolescents who ‘rarely’ consumed breakfast (between 0-1 days per week) having lower point scores[v].

 Children from deprived backgrounds are the ones at risk

-The starkest effects of diet on learning are of course seen in those suffering from undernutrition, which is more common in developing nations.
-However, diet is related to socioeconomic status even in affluent countries, such that although children from more deprived backgrounds don’t tend to take in fewer calories, their diets do tend to be lower in quality, with fewer micronutrients and more added fat[xvii].
-Children from deprived backgrounds in the UK are also more likely to skip breakfast, meaning that young children are at risk for poor school performance, in both the short and long-term, as a result of poor nutritional intake all over the world.
+The starkest effects of diet on learning are seen in those suffering from undernutrition, which is more common in low-income countries.
+However, diet is related to socioeconomic status even in affluent countries, such that although children from more deprived backgrounds don’t tend to take in fewer calories, their diets do tend to be lower in quality, with fewer micronutrients and more added fat[xx].
+Children from deprived backgrounds in the UK are also more likely to skip breakfast, meaning that young children are at risk for poor school performance, in both the short and long-term.
+This was evidenced in the recent breakfast study[v] which found that the effects of skipping breakfast on GCSE point scores was compounded in children from deprived backgrounds, who were even less likely to achieve higher math grades.

 For a thorough and very readable summary from the WorldBank, see: http://www.cmamforum.org/Pool/Resources/Nutrition-brain-development-early-life-A-TTechnical-Brief-2012.pdf